CBIIT/bento-docs/configuration/Global_UI_Elements.md

  2. Replace line  `<title>Bento</title>` with `<title>{ title you want}</title>`

 ## Global Header
-The Global header appears across all pages within the Bento commons application.
+The Global header appears at the top of all Bento-based applications.
+It displays a platform-specific logo and image.

 ### Configuring the Global Header Logo